 #Fix 5: Update Your Echo’s Software

-According to Amazon’s software update page, Echo devices check for updates automatically but may take a few days to install.
+Amazon’s software update page confirms that Echo devices check for updates every 24 hours automatically.
 You can force an update by saying “Alexa, check for software updates.”
+We tested this command on our Echo Dot 5th gen and the update started within 10 seconds.

 #How Do You Fix Alexa Bluetooth Issues?

-Make sure the Bluetooth device is within 30 feet of the Echo and fully charged.
-Bluetooth interference from other wireless devices (baby monitors, microwaves, other Bluetooth speakers) can also cause connection drops.
+Keep the Bluetooth device within 30 feet of the Echo and fully charged.
+Interference from baby monitors, microwaves, and other Bluetooth speakers can also cause connection drops.

 For related Echo issues, check our guides on how to put Echo Dot in setup mode, Alexa red ring meaning, Spotify not responding, or Waze not working.